 It’s just un-necessary gyrations

-The post "Newest Fancy Step in the YouTube Download Dance (why do we need this dance?)" was originally pulled charred and crispy from a smoky charred oven at CogDogBlog (http://cogdogblog.com/2014/04/youtube-download-dance/) on April 21, 2014.
+The post "Newest Fancy Step in the YouTube Download Dance (why do we need this dance?)" was originally yanked out of the teeth of a rabid chicken at CogDogBlog (http://cogdogblog.com/2014/04/youtube-download-dance/) on April 21, 2014.